RRK1004/Mqtt_FileMonitor/README.md

     Output :

-            'File /root/FileMonitor/README.md has been modified.
+            'File /root/FileMonitor/README.md has been modified.'

-            Folder modified /root/FileMonitor/README.md has been modified 18.83 KB.'
+            'Folder modified /root/FileMonitor/README.md has been modified 18.83 KB.'

 - New File Creation :